 Issue 97 brought back the drop shadow.
 This logo is not very consistent, not drawn as carefully as in some of Cazanueve’s earlier stories, but it is taking on a personality that seems appropriate for the character, though perhaps leaning a bit too far toward the cartoony.

 Finally, in MORE FUN 100, in 1944, after 27 different hand-drawn logos, this one appears, and will remain on the stories for some time.
-I think it’s also drawn by Louis Cazanueve, but more carefully than he’d been doing it on the story splash pages.
 Stylistically it’s very close to what had come before, but with more consistent strokes and shapes.
 Still cartoony and rounded, but a little more formal.
 Someone at the company had decided to put a recurring logo on the stories so it wouldn’t have to be redrawn each time, which I’m sure Cazanueve was happy about: less work for him!
+I can’t be sure, but I suspect this was designed by Ira Schnapp based on what Cazanueve had been doing on his stories.
+Ira also did a few other feature logos around this time including Superboy in the next issue of MORE FUN.

 Here’s a better look at it from MORE FUN 101.
 And, as you can see, exactly the same as 100.
 When the series moved from MORE FUN to ADVENTURE COMICS in 1946, this logo followed, and remained for the rest of that long run.